 Non Exclusive Licences

 What’s important to establish from the jump is that when you purchase a non-exclusive license to a beat, you are not actually buying the beat.
-You are simply buying the right to use the beat in a limited capacity.
-The producer retains full copyright ownership over the composition.
-He/she is also allowed to sell additional non-exclusive licenses of that same beat to other artists.
+You are simply buying the right to utilize the beat in a limited capacity.
+The producer holds full copyright ownership over the composition.
+He/she is also permitted to sell additional non-exclusive licenses of that same beat to other artists.
 This can continue until someone purchases the exclusive rights.
 At that point, the beat can no longer be distributed and ownership rights are granted to the purchaser of the exclusive.

 But what if you purchased a non-exclusive license and then later on, someone purchases the exclusive?
 Do you have to take your music down?
 Luckily, the answer is NO!
 The purchase of exclusive rights to a beat does not impact the status or validity of previous licensees.
 This means your music can remain posted wherever you have it for the full term of your lease agreement.